-This video will show you how to build an inside sales call script and here are some key steps that the video will take you through to build a script similar to what is used in the video.
+This video will show you how to build an inside sales call script and here are some key steps that the video will take you through to build a script similar to example that we went through.

 Identify the Product that You Want to Sell

-This should be a fairly easy step for you as you create your inside sales call script because you probably know exactly what product you want to sell.
-But it might not be a crazy step to stop and think about as maybe you sell more than one product and it can be helpful to stop and think about which product might be best to use as a foot in the door or lead generator.
+This should be a relatively easy step to create your inside sales call script because you probably know precisely what product you want to sell.
+But it might not be a crazy step to stop and think about because you may sell more than one product, and it can be helpful to stop and think about which product might be best to use as a foot in the door or lead generator.

 Think About the Benefits Your Product Offers

-Now that you know which product you want to build your script around, take a step back and think about at least three benefits that the products delivers.
-Note that this is not what your product does, this is what your product helps to improve.
+Now that you know which product you want to build your script around, take a step back and think about at least three benefits the product delivers.
+Note that this is not what your product does; this is what your product helps to improve.

 Some examples of what this should look like are: